skaski/skaski.github.io/content/authors/admin/_index.md

     url: https://manchester.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include probabilistic machine learning
+bio: Machine learning professor

 # Interests to show in About widget
 interests:
-  - Probabilistic modelling
+  - Probabilistic modelling and Bayesian inference
   - Collaborative AI
+  - Collaboration with many fields including health, medicine, biology, user interaction, cognitive science, neuroscience

 # Education to show in About widget
 #education: